pvrzz/Portage/README.md

 ## Why

-Browsers intentionally make it harder to swap from their ecosystem, and often lack the proper support for other browsers built off of the same source (ex.
+Browsers intentionally make it harder to swap from their ecosystem, and often lack the proper support for third-party browsers built off of the same source (ex.
 Chromium, Firefox).
 Portage is a straightforward, open-source tool that reads what it's allowed to read, dumps it into a human-readable `*.portage.json` file, and rebuilds it on the other side.
 Because the export is just plain JSON, it bridges the gap between competing browsers or lets you easily migrate to a new machine.

 ## What transfers